mesosphere/dcos-commons/docs/pages/ops-guide.md

              "ranges" : null,
 ```

-The above behavior applies to any configuration change.
-The Scheduler is restarted, detects the config change, and then restarts the affected task(s).
+The above steps apply to any configuration change: the Scheduler is restarted, detects the config change, and then launches and/or restarts any affected tasks to reflect the change.
 When multiple tasks are affected, the Scheduler will follow the deployment Plan used for those tasks to redeploy them.
-In practice this typically means that each task will be deployed in a sequential rollout, where task n+1 is only redeployed after task n has successfully started with the change.
+In practice this typically means that each task will be deployed in a sequential rollout, where task `N+1` is only redeployed after task `N` appears to be healthy after being relaunched with the new configuration.

 ### Add a node